bobdavies2000/OpenCVB/README.md

     -   Pixel differences identify cells that have changed (as usual).
     -   The “motionRect” variable is the union of current and previous rect.
         -   Motion is the combination of where the cell was with where it is now
--   RedCloud_Motion uses the latest version of RedCloud_Core to detect motion
+-   RedCloud_Motion uses the latest version of RedCloud_Basics to detect motion
     -   A “motionRect” variable describes the union of the previous and current rect.
     -   It is not flawless.
 Test the RGB image quality with RedCloud_MotionTest.
     -   Option automation is used to define the lowest pixel difference threshold.